 First, it must be established if the defendant has sufficient assets or insurance to cover a settlement or verdict.
 If the defendant is a well-insured institution such as a residential treatment facility or a church, the settlement amounts are likely to be higher.
 A lawsuit against an individual or organization usually results in little or no compensation.

-Second, Kentucky’s statute of limitations plays a crucial role in determining whether a claim can proceed.
+Second, Kentucky’s statute of limitations determines whether a claim can proceed.
 As we talk about above, Kentucky law imposes time limits for filing sex abuse lawsuits.
 If you miss that deadline and do not apply for an exception, your chances of compensation are remote.

 Once it is confirmed that the defendant can pay and the claim is not time-barred, other factors influence the settlement amount.
 The severity and nature of the abuse—including its frequency and duration—are value drivers.
 Sex abuse lawsuits involving prolonged or particularly egregious abuse will almost invariably lead to higher settlements.
 Certainly, defense lawyers and juries consider documented medical expenses for therapy and treatment.
 But sexual abuse is something we all understand.
 No one needs to see a big therapy bill to understand the impact it can have.

-The age of the victim at the time of the abuse a factor.
-Younger victims usually receiving higher settlements.
-Victims who suffer additional hardships, like difficulties in maintaining employment and forming relationships sometimes get more compensation for these extended damages.
+The age of the victim at the time of the abuse is a factor.
+Younger victims usually receive higher settlements.
+Victims who suffer additional hardships, like difficulties in maintaining employment and forming relationships, sometimes get more compensation for these extended damages.

 Finally, institutional liability can drive settlement amounts higher, particularly in cases where an organization failed to protect the victim or engaged in a cover-up.
 Institutions such as churches, schools, or residential treatment centers are willing to pay a lot of money to end a lawsuit, especially when the facts show them in a particularly awful light.

-- $120,000,000 Settlement: The Roman Catholic Diocese of Covington, KY agreed to set aside $120 million (at the time it was the largest sex abuse settlement in U.S. history) for sexual abuse victims of Catholic priests.
-The settlement amount was later reduced to $85 million and the amount that the Church actually paid was dependent on how many victims came forward and made claims.
-The agreement divided the victims into 4 groups depending on the circumstances of the abuse and were paid varying amounts ranging from $5,000 to $450,000.
+- $120,000,000 Settlement: The Roman Catholic Diocese of Covington agreed to set aside $120 million (at the time it was the largest sex abuse settlement in U.S. history) for sexual abuse victims of Catholic priests.
+The settlement amount was later reduced to $85 million, and the amount that the Church actually paid was dependent on how many victims came forward and made claims.
+The agreement divided the victims into 4 groups depending on the circumstances of the abuse, and they were paid varying amounts ranging from $5,000 to $450,000.

 - $16,000,000 Verdict: A 9-year-old female suffered emotional distress after she was sexually molested by the male defendant as the defendant babysat the plaintiff.
-The plaintiff contended that the defendant negligently fondled her in an inappropriate manner, and that his actions were willful and malicious with the intent to harm.
+The plaintiff contended that the defendant had negligently inappropriately fondled her and that his actions were willful and malicious with the intent to harm.
 The defendant denied liability.

 - $100 Million Settlement: Civil action settlements against a now-closed boarding school in West Virginia, accused of sexually and physically abusing students over decades, have reached $100 million.
 The latest lawsuits were consolidated in Kanawha County Circuit Court, with allegations including severe mistreatment, sexual abuse, and child labor violations.
 The school, operating from 1987 to 2014, faced accusations of confining children in inhumane conditions and failure to educate them.
 The school and associated religious organizations deny the allegations.
-The case represents the highest recorded settlement for such abuse cases in the state.
+The case represents the state’s highest recorded settlement for such abuse cases.

 - $1,100,000 Settlement: Eight women inmates at Larue County Detention Center reached a $1.1 million settlement in a lawsuit alleging sexual abuse by a deputy.
 The plaintiffs claimed that the deputy withheld necessities, threatened retaliation, and coerced them into exposing themselves or engaging in sexual acts.
 The lawsuit also accused the deputy of planting contraband to ensure their silence.
 Some of the abuse was reportedly captured on video, and supervisors were allegedly aware but failed to intervene.
 The settlement followed the deputy’s guilty plea to multiple felonies and a previous sexual abuse case involving the jail.

-- $5,200,000 Settlement: The Diocese of Covington agreed to pay $5.2 million to a group of victims who were allegedly abused by 6 different priests.
-The priests accused who were made public included Rev. Leonard Nienaber, Rev. Joseph Pilger, and Rev. Earl Bierman.
-3 of the 6 priests were criminally convicted for sexual abuse of minors.
+- $5,200,000 Settlement: The Diocese of Covington agreed to pay $5.2 million to a group of victims who 6 different priests allegedly abused.
+The priests accused, who were made public, included Rev. Leonard Nienaber, Rev. Joseph Pilger, and Rev. Earl Bierman.
+Three of the six priests were criminally convicted for sexual abuse of minors.

 - $2,000,000 Verdict: A female suffered emotional distress when she was a patient at the defendant hospital and was raped by the codefendant male nursing assistant.
 The plaintiff contended that the defendant failed to provide the proper standard of care and failed to properly hire, train, and supervise its personnel.
-The plaintiff further contended that the codefendant willfully, intentionally, and maliciously molested her in a sexual manner, and that the attack was unprovoked and inflicted with the intent to harm.
+The plaintiff further contended that the codefendant willfully, intentionally, and maliciously sexually molested her, and that the attack was unprovoked and inflicted with the intent to harm.
 The defendants denied liability, and the codefendant contended that the sex act was consensual.

 Contact Us About Kentucky Sex Abuse Lawsuits

-If you were the victim of sexual abuse and want to file a sex abuse lawsuit in Kentucky contact us today at 800-553-8082.
+If you were the victim of sexual abuse and want to file a sex abuse lawsuit in Kentucky, contact us today at 800-553-8082 or contact us online.